Muon anomalous magnetic moment and Right handed sterile neutrino: Acknowledgment

 \section{Acknowledgment}

 I.~Motie would like to express his gratitude to Professor A.~Blanchard for his gracious hospitality during my stay in Toulouse, France.
 S.~S.~Xue thanks Drs S.~Shakeri and F.~Hajkarim for discussions.
-S. Mahmoudi is grateful to the Iran Science Elites Federation for the financial support.
+S. Mahmoudi is grateful to the Iran Science Elites Federation for the financial support, which contributed to part of the results presented in this paper.